Chandirani: Plot

 The film opens with the birthday celebrations of King Veerasimha, who, in disguise, visits the town and becomes captivated by the dance of a commoner.
 Despite opposition from Chief Commander Prachanda and other royal officials, the King makes her his queen.
-The queen later gives birth to twin princesses, Chandirani (Chandi) and Champarani (Champa).
-However, driven by vengeance, Prachanda kills the queen, causing the King to fall into insanity.
+The queen later gives birth to identical twin daughters, Chandirani (Chandi) and Champarani (Champa).
+However, driven by vengeance, Prachanda kills the queen, causing the King to go insane.
 Exploiting the King’s madness, Prachanda seizes the throne and plots to kill the princesses.

 The loyal Chief Minister saves the younger princess, Chandi, by sending her into the forest and attempts to flee with the elder princess, Champa.
 However, Prachanda kills the Chief Minister and captures Champa.
 Before his death, the Chief Minister entrusts his son, Kishore, to his loyal servant, Ram Singh, with the charge of protecting the royal family.
 Prachanda claims the throne and raises Champa as a prisoner while Chandi grows up in the forest.

-Years later, Chandi and Champa grow up under drastically different circumstances.
+Years later, Chandi and Champa have grown up under drastically different circumstances.
 Chandi becomes lively and spirited, while Champa remains sheltered as a royal prisoner.
 Prachanda’s oppressive rule leads to unrest in the kingdom, prompting the courageous Kishore to take action.
 Ram Singh, recognizing the importance of safeguarding the royal family, reveals the past to Kishore and tasks him with finding and protecting the princesses.

 Kishore infiltrates Prachanda’s army by earning the trust of Prachanda’s naive son, Mukunda.
 He first meets Champa and later seeks out Chandi in the forest.
 Upon revealing the truth to the sisters, Kishore gains their trust and affection, though he grows closer to Champa, while Chandi supports their bond.

 Suspicious of Kishore’s growing influence, Prachanda arranges a marriage between Champa and Mukunda.
 Meanwhile, Chandi infiltrates the palace, meets her sister, and the two swap identities.
 As Chandi embarks on a strategic plan to confront Prachanda, she reaches out to her father for support.

 When Prachanda discovers Champa’s presence at Ram Singh’s house, he captures both sisters and Kishore.
 In the film’s climax, Chandi leads an assault on Prachanda’s fortress with the help of the people, ultimately defeating him and ending his tyranny.
 In a final act of sacrifice, Chandi gives her life, ensuring the safety of Kishore and Champa, who are then able to unite.